DezziDez/ThreadTTRPG/Core/Chapter 2 ~ Windings/Aspect.md

 ## ♠ Spirit
 Whenever a Character is using their will power or focusing on emotions, they are using their Spirit.
 This Aspect is primarily used for empathy and social situations.
 ## ♣ Luck
 Any Character that is Lucky or has fate on their side has a high Luck.
-This Aspect is generally used when all else fails or when the Character needs things go just right.
+This Aspect is generally used when all else fails or when the Character needs things to go just right.